-Brewer's Yeast for Lactation - Benefits & Side effects
+Brewer’s Yeast for Lactation – Does It Boost Milk Supply?

-Every child needs breastfeeding in the initial growth, and every mother is ready to make several amends to ensure her child is provided with essential nutrients through her breast milk.
-However, issues with breast milk supply can raise several questions and concerns in a nursing mother’s mind, and she would be tempted to try every possible remedy to help her produce ample breast milk.
-One of the galactagogues believed to help resolve breast milk supply issues is the consumption of brewer’s yeast when breastfeeding.
-However, you may have many doubts and questions regarding whether it is safe, how long to take it for and many more.
-In this article, we aim to resolve any doubt you have regarding brewer’s yeast and its usage for promoting lactation.
-Read on to know more!
+Every child needs breastfeeding in the initial stages of growth, and every mother is willing to make several adjustments to ensure her child receives essential nutrients through breast milk.
+However, issues with milk supply can raise many concerns in a nursing mother’s mind, often leading her to explore different remedies to boost production.
+One such option that is often recommended is brewer’s yeast for lactation, known for its potential to support milk supply.
+However, you may still have questions about its safety, how long it should be taken, and its overall effectiveness.
+In this article, we aim to address all your concerns about brewer’s yeast and breastfeeding.
+Read on to learn more!

 What Is Brewer’s Yeast?

 Brewer’s yeast is made from a one-celled fungus called Saccharomyces cerevisiae.
 It is commonly used in the production of beer, cookies, and bread.
 However, it is also used as a nutritional supplement by many.
-It is a rich source of chromium, B-complex vitamins, protein, selenium, and trace minerals.
-(1)
+It is a rich source of chromium, B-complex vitamins, protein, selenium, and trace minerals (1) (2).

-Yes, brewer’s yeast is safe for breastfeeding mothers as long as they are not allergic to the contents.
+Yes, brewer’s yeast is safe for breastfeeding mothers as long as they are not allergic to the contents (3).

-How Much Time Does It Take To Increase Milk Supply?
+How Long Does It Take to Increase Milk Supply?

 Although there is not much scientific proof, anecdotal evidence suggests that brewer’s yeast can increase your milk supply after a couple of days of usage.
 However, it is quite possible that you may not see any change at all.

 The most common dosage of Brewer’s yeast is 3 tablespoons per day.
-Brewers yeast while breastfeeding can be beneficiali if taken regularly.
+Brewer’s yeast while breastfeeding can be beneficial if taken regularly.

 The best way to take brewer’s yeast is to add it to water, juices, or shakes.